 Many organisms have further specified types of cells as well.
 These include various tissue types, cell types, cell shapes, etc. There are also specialized reproductive cells that allow organisms to sexually reproduce.

 All cells contain similar organic molecules, essential for life functions, encased in a watertight cell membrane.
-Inside, a gel-like substance called cytoplasm houses structures containing nucleic acids, proteins, carbohydrates, and lipids.
+Inside, a gel-like substance called the cytoplasm houses structures containing nucleic acids, proteins, carbohydrates and lipids.

 Function of Cell Types

 A cell is the basic unit of life, essential to maintaining the physiology of the larger organism.
 In animals, certain organelles metabolize food into energy, and then uses the energy for repair, growth and reproduction.
 Similarly, chloroplasts in plant cells transform sunlight into energy, a process known as photosynthesis.

 A unicellular organism consists of a single cell that performs all of its life functions.
 In complex organisms, like plants and animals, billions of individual cells band together to form tissue, bones and vital organs and accomplish different jobs: send signals to the brain, grow new bone after an injury or build muscle from exercise.

 Viruses are infectious agents consisting of a nucleus of genetic material inside a coating bundle of protein, called a capsid.
 They can replicate only within a host cell; when the capsid lacks a host, it is metabolically inert.
 Because non-cellular viruses can’t reproduce on their own and aren't made of cells themselves, most scientists consider them less than alive.